Team Topologies book available to order now in paperback, ebook or audiobook!

 The organization does not want to keep a separate Ops team, so development teams take responsibility for infrastructure, managing environments, monitoring, etc. However, doing so in a project or product-driven way means those items are subject to resource constraints and re-prioritizations which lead to subpar approaches and half-baked solutions.

 In this anti-type the organization shows lack of appreciation for the importance and skills required for effective IT operations.
+In particular, the value of Ops is diminished because it's treated as an annoyance for Devs (as Ops is managed by a single Dev team manager with other priorities).

 Anti-Type G: Dev and DBA Silos